nginx/unit-docs/source/news/2018/index.rst

                  nanoservices, its very nice way to do Python Falcon apps and its will be easy for you over time to management your apps.
    :email: unit-owner@nginx.org
-   :title: [VIDEO] How to use Falcon on NGINX Unit
+   :title: How to use Falcon on NGINX Unit
    :date: 2018-11-23
    :url: https://www.youtube.com/watch?v=BZAgM2WU5cw